FedyBenMahfoudh/OS_Project/README.md

 # Linux Multi-Tasks Scheduler

 **WORK IN PROGRESS:** This project is currently under development.
 The code is not yet fully implemented, but the architecture and specifications are well-defined.
-Contributions are welcome!

 This project is a C-based multi-task scheduler simulator for a Linux-like environment.
 It allows users to experiment with different scheduling algorithms and analyze their performance based on a given set of processes.